wendyverdonk93/docs/content/payments/methods/banks/bank-transfer/payment-flow.md

 {{< details title="Emailing payment instructions yourself" >}}

-To email the payment instructions to the customer yourself, in your POST `/orders` API request, set the `disable_send_email` parameter to `false`.
+If emailing your own payment instructions to the customer, in your POST `/orders` API request, set the `disable_send_email` parameter to `true`.

 This prevents MultiSafepay emailing the customer.

-For more information, see API Reference – [Direct bank transfer](/api/#direct-bank-transfer).
+For more information, see API Reference – [Bank Transfer: Direct](/api/#direct-bank-transfer).

 {{< /details >}}